Updated on September 17, 2024

 Health Consequences of Binge Drinking

-Binge drinking and heavy drinking increase a person’s risk of developing long-term medical problems, including:
+Binge drinking and heavy drinking increase a person’s risk of developing long-term medical problems, including high blood pressure, liver disease, heart disease, and certain types of cancer.

 • High blood pressure